waco

 Where is waco?
 Who is waco?
 When is waco?
 And what is our taxation?
 To whose fever dream does the book’s production apply?
 Is it conditional to the surrendering moment of a country fixated between bliss and oblivion or have I already said too much…let whispers be our guide…for without them, silence would be the victor…

-Printed in Italy, this hardcover and tweed bound book will be arriving end of 2024.
-Purchase now to reserve a copy.
+Printed in Italy, this hardcover and tweed bound book is available to ship throughout the US.

 Special Edition ($150) includes: